awebfactory/react-pathways/README.md

 ## Minimalist instructions

-This project attempts to document itself in the commit comments, so please review if interested.
+This project attempts to document itself in the commit comments (and related issues), so please review if interested.

 ### Global environment